 VDI is dedicated in research and excellence of computer visualization and simulation developing wide range of applications in science, medical, engineering, educational, cultural and environmental fields.

 In the beginning Ian introduced an animator/simulator called “Collision Investigation: Skid Marks” designed for police officers which could calculate the speed of a car based on the skid marks on the road.
 The customizable environment was designed to explore different results based on road conditions.
 At last the system used special mathematical algorithms to calculate the speed of car from the length of skid mark.
 This project had involved five years in research and development of the system to help Canadian Police Forces to grab hold of the suspects.
 This system mainly used XML, Flash, 3D Modeling/rendering tools like Maya and OGRE 3D (Object-Oriented Graphics Rendering Engine) for graphics.
 Ian presented a another simulation project called "Greater Toronto Airport Authority (GTAA)" in which the user could park the car virtually using a Steering Wheel remote control, brake and accelerator pedal controls.
-Ian demonstrated a third project called "Vikings (Realtime)" to explore the history and mystery of Vikings village (Canada) as it would have looked hundreds of years ago.
+Ian demonstrated a third project called "Vikings (Realtime)" to explore the history and mystery of Vikings village (

 In the next part, Song took us to his lab where he demonstrated a software called "Facial Animation Communication Engine (F. A. C. E.)" developed in C++ which could control the movement of a 3D character by the means of a video camera focused right on the face.
 Technically the camera sent the captured movie to the software in real time and the software used customized plug-ins to sense/transform the motion.
 The plug-ins converted the stream of colored images, received from the video camera, into hi-contrast black-and-white sequence images to clearly define facial features.
 Depending on the movement of those light and dark patterns the system controls the movement of the 3D object or character.
 This system is still under development and can only sense the movement of the face yet, but the system has to be taken to an advanced level to sense/recognize every emotion/expression on the face.
 In comparison to Wii a system like F. A. C. E., when fully developed, can let us play interactive video games by sensing the gestures/movements of the body.
 A system like would not be just limited to playing video games, but could also be used in character animation where it will be able to make movements of 3D characters more realistic.
 An example of such technology can be seen here .